How Enslaved Africans Braided Rice Seeds Into Their Hair & Changed the World

 “The history of rice cultivation surrounding the Atlantic basin, however, suggests that the crop’s appearance in South Carolina was not the outcome of European agency and ingenuity but the result of a sophisticated knowledge system of wetland cultivation brought by involuntary black migrants.”

-African Slave Contributions in Historic Accounts
+Contributions of Enslaved Africans in Historic Accounts

 Until the 20th century, historians long believed that the introduction of rice into West Africa came from the Portuguese, who originally brought the crop over from Asia.
 Even as growing evidence suggested that Africans were growing rice before European colonists had appeared on the continent, the narrative still held that Asia was the origin of this rice, and Arab traders must have introduced it to Africa in their travels.